 An online version of the training is also available as a module in Brightspace.
 This was developed in order to meet the needs of our online and distance learning students, as well as for students who have been unable to attend a face-to-face training session due to other commitments.

-We encourage all class reps to make use of the online training as a reference resource to refer to throughout their time as a rep to support them in their role.
-Staff can get access to the Brightspace module for information (instructions to follow).
+We encourage all Student Voice Reps to make use of the online training as a reference resource to refer to throughout their time as a rep to support them in their role.

 Reps attending face-to-face training will be provided with a certificate of completion.

-For those undertaking online training they will also receive a certificate but must complete a short quiz and evaluation to prompt a certificate to be issued.
+For those undertaking the online training module they will also receive a certificate but must complete a short quiz and evaluation to prompt a certificate to be issued.

 When: throughout the year

 Ensure you are encouraging your reps to attend any relevant Course Committee Meetings (CCMs), or equivalent.
 All reps should have a standing invite to relevant CCMs, so if you notice that they have not been invited, ask the chair or convener of the committee to ensure that they are.